Workforce Development

 CREST

-ACTRI Seeks Applicants for SUSTAIN program to support successful grant resubmissions among under-represented minority faculty.
+ACTRI Seeks Applicants for SUSTAIN program to support successful grant resubmissions among Clinical and Translational Science (CTS)-engaged faculty.

-The purpose of the ACTRI SUSTAIN (Supporting Under-represented Scholars in Translational and Interdisciplinary Networks) program is to support Under-Represented Minority (URM) faculty members in submitting successful resubmissions of grant applications.
-National data indicate that URM faculty members are less likely to sustain research careers.
-Increasing the rate of successful resubmission of grants during early critical career phases could positively impact sustainment of research careers among URM and other under-represented faculty.
+The purpose of the ACTRI SUSTAIN (Supporting Unfunded Scholars in Translational and Interdisciplinary Networks) program is to support CTS-engaged faculty members in submitting successful resubmissions of grant applications.
+Increasing the rate of successful resubmission of grants during early critical career phases could positively impact sustainment of research careers among faculty.
 The SUSTAIN program provides up to 1-2 years of protected time and grant writing training to awarded scholars.

 Eligibility